lucadevitis-msm/acceptance-spec-puppet/README.md

 # `msmfg_spec_helper`
 ## What is it?
-It a ruby gem whose purpose is to make it easyer to develop puppet modules complieant to MSMFG guidelines.
+It's a ruby gem whose purpose is to make it easyer to develop puppet modules complieant to MSMFG guidelines.
 Other features are [coming soon](TODO.md)

 ## How do I install it?

 ### Requires
-* `git` (you don't say!)
+* `git`
 * `ruby` (>= 2.1.5)
 * `bundler` (to handle dependencies)